Lethal injection: Procedure in Vietnam

 Prior to 2013, shooting was the primary method of execution in Vietnam.
 The use of lethal injection method was approved by the government in 2010, adopted in 2011, and then started being used in 2013.
 Urges to adopt other methods than lethal injection to replace the shooting execution began earlier, in 2006, after concerns of the mental state of the firing squad members after executions.

-The drugs used consist of pancuronium bromide (paralytic), potassium chloride (cardiotoxin), and sodium thiopental (anesthetic).
+The drugs used consist of sodium thiopental (anesthetic), pancuronium bromide (paralytic), and potassium chloride (cardiotoxin).
 The production of these substances, however, is low in Vietnam.
 This led to drug shortages and to considering using other domestic poisons or the readoption of shootings.

 The first prisoner in Vietnam to be executed by lethal injection, on August 6, 2013, was 27-year-old Nguyen Anh Tuan, arrested for murder and robbery.
 Between 2013 and 2016, 429 prisoners were executed by this method in the country.

 Drugs

 Conventional lethal injection protocol

-Typically, three drugs are used in lethal injection.
-Pancuronium bromide (Pavulon) is used to cause muscle paralysis and decreased neural transmission to the lungs, potassium chloride to stop the heart, and midazolam for sedation.
+Typically, three drugs are used in lethal injection and are administered in the following order: midazolam for sedation, pancuronium bromide (Pavulon) is used to cause muscle paralysis and decreased neural transmission to the lungs, and potassium chloride to stop the heart.